formigas/.github/profile/README.md

 ## Our open source tools

-- 🧱[**formigas flutter bricks**](https://github.com/formigas/formigas-flutter-bricks), our framework for an effortless project setup and fast development process
+- 🧱[**formigas Flutter Bricks**](https://github.com/formigas/formigas-flutter-bricks), our framework for an effortless project setup and fast development process

 At formigas, we use those tools on a daily basis 👇